maxcohn/mlisp/README.md

 # mlisp - Lisp Interpreter

+## Note:

+I just realised while reading the Wikipedia article on S-expressions that I have really overcomplicated the design of a lisp interpreter.
+Because sexprs have such a simple design, they can be parsed much simpler and faster than using a traditional grammar approach like this project uses.

+That being said, I'm going to leave this project as is because I still think it is a solid use of grammar passing techniques, but I will implement a Lisp interpreter again, taking advantage of the simplicity of sexprs.
+When I do, I'll link to it here.

 ## What is this?

 I've grown to have a big appreciation for languages, language design, and